A Feynman-kac Formula Approach for Computing Expectations and Threshold Crossing Probabilities of Non-smooth Stochastic Dynamical Systems: Motivations and Goal

 where $\eta$ is a well behaved function, then the process $(X_t,Y_t)$ belongs to the class of Stochastic Hamiltonian Systems (SHS) \cite{T02} for which quantities of type $C$ and $C'$ are well defined.
 Applications that make use of this framework abound in many areas of science and engineering, e.g., finance, chemistry, biology, neuroscience, economy and mechanics.\\

-There are many important applications involving non-smooth dynamics in which quantities of the form $A,B,C$ and $A',B',C'$ are of interest.
+There are many important applications involving non-smooth dynamics in which quantities of the form $A,B,C, \lmxxx{D}$ and $A',B',C'$ are of interest.
 We have in mind problems involving interactions with boundaries, constraints, phase transitions or hysteresis.
 An important class of examples includes elasto-plasticity (EP) problems with random forcing \cite{KS66,F08} where the dynamics takes into account phase transitions between elastic and plastic states.
-A second class of examples includes stochastically driven obstacle problems \cite{B98,DI04} where the dynamics has to take into account instantaneous collisions with an obstacle.\\
+A second class of examples includes stochastically driven obstacle problems \cite{B98,DI04} where the dynamics has to take into account instantaneous collisions with an obstacle.
+The constitutive models are shown in Figure~\ref{fig1}.
+A number of authors have applied innovative techniques to determine statistics of non-smooth oscillators \cite{TD01, DB93, YBDFP17, XWJHY13, Z14, RWXF10, RS03,NM96,KYS94, KS09}.
+They used methods such as stochastic averaging, statistical linearization and numerical path integration.
+However, some of these methods are based on approximations of the underlying mechanical system, whereas the methodology that we present in this paper does not make any such approximations and therefore provides a rigorous basis for calculating the above-mentioned quantities.
+A concise review on the stochastic engineering dynamics literature is provided in section 2.\\